badgamerbad/Learning/Web Technologies/Docker/psl knowledge center/README.md

 long time to boot up | just in time fewer instances can be created on a server | many on server

+### Why we want VM or Docker
+- we create a VM to create a isolated env like old version of software
+- but they are heavyweight - relies on OS package manager
+- for VMs we have to select OS, while container share the OS kernel
+- but container are lightweight - uses `OS level virtualization`

 ## Container
 Defination - Containers are an `application-centric` way to deliver high performing, scalable applications on the infrastructure of your choice